New Policy Library

 Referral and notification of investigation

-a) refer the matter to a case manager to assess whether the conduct may be more appropriately considered under another University policy or process; or
+a) refer the matter to an investigator in accordance with section 5.12 or refer the matter to a case manager to assess whether the conduct may be more appropriately considered under another University policy or process; or

 b) refer the matter to the student discipline committee for determination in accordance with this policy; and